Mike Avenaim

-Mike Avenaim, born Michael Avenaim in Sydney, is an Australian-American session drummer, music director, composer, and music producer.
+Mike Avenaim, born Michael Avenaim in Sydney, is an Australian-American Mixing Engineer, Session Drummer, Music Director and Music Producer.

 Early life and background

 From an early age, Avenaim began studying classical percussion and ranked in several Australian classical competitions.
 As a teenager, his focus shifted to the drum set and as his education continued, he was granted a scholarship to the Australian Institute of Music where he majored in contemporary performance and Jazz.
 Since living in America, he has been on multiple national and international tours with Jorge Blanco, Emblem3 on the Selena Gomez Stars Dance Tour, Scott Weiland, Troy Harley, Zella Day and many others.
 He has also appeared on such shows as: Last Call With Carson Daly, Late Night With Seth Meyers, Good Morning America, The View, Hey Hey It's Saturday and The Arsenio Hall Show.
 Avenaim is the current Music Director for a various Hollywood Records artists as well as multiple independent acts.